mertyigit/INDEEDopt/README.md

 # INDEEDopt: INitial DEsign Enhanced Deep learning OPTimization framework for high dimensional ReaxFF force field parameterization

+#### Due to time limitations in other projects, I won't be able to maintain this package. ####

 # UPDATES

-A commond error that users of INDEEDopt faces is the generation of bad ffield files.
-The reason for that is the extra spaces in ffield file that is located in "folder".
-Pleae clean all extra spaces after each line in ffield file.
+A common error that users of INDEEDopt face is the generation of lousy ffield files.
+The reason for that is the extra spaces in ffield file that are located in the "folder".
+Please clean all extra spaces after each line in ffield file.

 Added an example INDEEDopt folder named example_github.zip.
 (November 2021)

-Recent update to some subroutines due to Tensorflow Deep Learning library updates (Feb 2021)
+Recent updates to some subroutines due to Tensorflow Deep Learning library updates (Feb 2021)